hoho0001/mad9022-w19/docs/modules/week8/cordova-files.md

       console.log("file name:", fileEntry.fullPath);
       //image is ready to be used in the interface. let blob = new Blob([new Uint8Array(this.result)], { type: "image/png" });
+      //this would give you the blob to work with, if you need that
-      let img = document.getElementById("picture");
+      //it can be passed to an HTML element with URL.createObjectURL( ) let img = document.getElementById("picture");
       img.src = window.URL.createObjectURL(blob);
     };